Find out if you could be a foster carer

 In a few simple questions, you’ll know if you’re suitable to apply to become a foster carer.

-Foster carers are usually exempt from paying Income Tax on the fostering allowance thanks to Qualifying Care Relief, also known as Foster Care Relief.
+Foster carers are usually exempt from paying income tax on the fostering allowance thanks to Qualifying Care Relief, also known as Foster Care Relief.
+But there are other taxes you may need to pay.

 When I first became a foster carer, I was worried that I didn’t know anything about tax!
 But my social worker put me right at ease.
 Now, every year when the time comes, I don’t panic about filling in my tax assessment.